The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Golf cart battery watering is the maintenance task with the highest impact per minute invested.
 The procedure takes five minutes monthly.
 The materials cost pennies per fill.
 And the difference in battery lifespan between a properly watered pack and a neglected one is measured in years and hundreds of dollars.

-The three rules that govern everything in this guide: use distilled water, always fill after a full charge (never before), and fill to the correct level — below the filler tube, not to the top.
+The three rules that govern everything in this guide are use distilled water, always fill after a full charge (never before), and fill to the correct level—below the filler tube, not to the top.
 These three rules, applied every 30-45 days, are the most powerful maintenance intervention available for any flooded lead-acid golf cart battery.